Graduate Certificate in Molecular & Biomedical Sciences

 Sara Sherman, MD, a graduate of both the certificate and MD programs at the College of Medicine and a pathology resident at Baylor College of Medicine, created the Tracey A. Weiler, Ph.D.
 Educational Scholarship Fund to support students enrolled in the Certificate in Molecular & Biomedical Sciences program.

 *All costs are estimated and subject to change.
+Only U.S. citizens or permanent residents are eligible for the guaranteed interview or acceptance into the HWCOM MD program.
 A minimum cohort is needed to launch the program.